“Utilization Management” is all about saving health plans money. Or is it?

 Going forward, sharing risk will require both providers and plans to embrace Utilization Management and drive a more financially and clinically responsible care system.

-Check out last week’s blog post to find out what utilization management has to do with population health.
-For more information on how to improve utilization management within your own value-based initiatives with Medecision’s recently launched Aerial UM Connector™ application, click here.
+Check out our previous blog posts on what Utilization Management has to do with population health.
+For more information on how to improve Utilization Management within in your own value-based initiatives, click here.